ffelten/CrazyRL/README.md

 🚁 A set of utilities based on the [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/) to control actual Crazyflies;

-🤝 Unified under a standard API from [PettingZoo](https://pettingzoo.farama.org/) parallel environments;
+🤝 A Numpy version, unified under a standard API from [PettingZoo](https://pettingzoo.farama.org/) parallel environments;

-🚀 A JAX version faster on GPU;
+🚀 A [JAX](https://github.com/google/jax) version that can be ran fully on GPU;

-✅ Good quality and documented Python code;
+✅ Good quality, tested and documented Python code;

 👷 A set of example environments to learn swarming behaviors (in progress).